ryankask/WebRTC-demo/README.md

 ## Running

-1. Change the host and ports in ws/server.js and app/js/rtc.js to whatever will work in your network.

-2. Install WebSocket-Node: `npm install websocket`
+1. Install WebSocket-Node: `npm install websocket`

-2. Start the web server `node ws/server.js`
+2. Start the web server `node ws/server.js [host][:port]` (defaults to `127.0.0.1:8090`)

 3. Open a browser and navigate to http://host:port/app/index.html (you must serve the cloned repository from a web server)

 4. Open another window and do the same.

-4. Press call from one of the windows.
+5. Press call from one of the windows.

-5. Talk to yourself or a colleague.
+6. Talk to yourself or a colleague.

-6. Hang up
+7. Hang up

 ## Flow